scvalex/ltc/docs/final.md

 \begin{abstract}

-One of the difficulties of engineering a distributed system is keeping the data on different nodes synchronized.
-Solutions include distributed version control systems such as git, traditional databases such as MySQL, and modern NoSQL data stores such as Redis.
+One of the difficulties of engineering a distributed system is keeping data synchronized across different nodes.
+Current solutions include distributed version control systems such as Git, traditional databases such as MySQL, and modern NoSQL data stores such as Redis.
 But all these make tacit assumptions about the communication medium: that the round-trip time between nodes is relatively short, and that the channel is mostly error-free.
-Although these assumptions hold within data centers, and sometimes, on the Internet, they do not hold for some extreme situations such as interplanetary communications.
-LTc aims to define and implement synchronization protocols for such situations.
+Although these assumptions hold within data centers and sometimes on the Internet, they do not hold for some extreme situations such as disaster-stricken areas and interplanetary communications.
+We have implemented LTc, a replicated data store that remains synchronized over the bad network links typically found in such situations.

 \end{abstract}